 Kyle Rittenhouse to stand trial on all 6 counts related to fatal Kenosha protest shooting

-The 17-year-old appeared in a preliminary hearing via Zoom Thursday after freed from jail last month on $2 million bond
+17-year-old appeared in hearing via Zoom Thursday after he was freed from jail last month on $2 million bond

-A judge on Thursday ruled that Kyle Rittenhouse will stand trial on all six counts, including charges related to the two men shot to death, and a third wounded during a protest in Kenosha, Wisc. in August.
+A judge on Thursday ruled that Kyle Rittenhouse will stand trial on all six counts related to the shooting deaths of two men and wounding of a third during a protest in Kenosha, Wis., in August.

 The decision came after Rittenhouse, a 17-year-old from Antioch, Ill., appeared in a Kenosha County preliminary court hearing held via Zoom.
 The teen was freed from jail last month after posting a $2 million bond, with most of the money raised through a legal defense fund set up by conservatives portraying him as a patriot protecting other people's property.